whit3rabbit0/project_astro/README.md

 ## Features

-- Integration with 10+ popular Kali Linux security tools
+- Integration with popular Kali Linux security tools
 - Support for HackTheBox machines ranging from Easy to Insane difficulty
 - Pre-defined pentesting prompts for common tasks
 - Contextual information about HackTheBox environments
-- Secure execution of commands in a controlled environment
 - Comprehensive debugging tools for troubleshooting

 ## Prerequisites